For workspace administrators only

 When a table/view is being imported, the LDM Modeler tries to auto-detect the types of the data in the table/view.
 The data can be detected as one of the following:

-- Measure (or fact), a numerical piece of data, which in a business environment is used to measure a business process (see Facts in Logical Data Models)
+- Fact, a numerical piece of data, which in a business environment is used to measure a business process (see Facts in Logical Data Models)

 - Attribute, data that is to be used in grouping or segmenting the values resulting from the computed functions (see Attributes in Logical Data Models)